iDTech-Neha/Javascript-Bootcamp/Monday2/readme.txt

-📆 Monday: Terminal and GitHub Setup
+📆 Monday 2: Terminal and GitHub Setup